 FAQ's

 As for the type of blender, I believe that a regular one would work well, especially if you let the lentils soak long enough and blend for as long as you need to turn the mixture super smooth.
-Using a high-speed blender would definitely help the batter be smoother quicker, but I don't think it is essential here.
+Using a high-powered blender would definitely help the batter be smoother quicker, but I don't think it is essential here.

 More bread recipes you might like